GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/05-message-input.md

 * Replies

 ## Usage

-The `MessageInputView` can be included view XML in the layout.
-It normally goes bellow the `MessageListView`.
+To use `MessageInputView`, include it in your XML layout.
+It usually goes below a `MessageListView`.

 ```xml
 <io.getstream.chat.android.ui.message.input.MessageInputView